tekumara/fakesnow/CONTRIBUTING.md

 - a virtualenv in _.venv/_
 - pyright in _node_modules/_
-- git hooks for formatting & linting on git push
+- git hooks for formatting & linting on git push (these also run in CI)

 `. .venv/bin/activate` activates the virtualenv.